How Much Time Does It Take to Get a GST Number in India?

 Tips: All your personal and business details should appear exactly the same in all documents.

-Tips: Scan the documents clearly using a good-quality scanner or scanning app.
+Tips: Scan documents clearly using a good-quality scanner or scanning app and compress files under 100 KB.

 Accuracy of Documents Against Submission Against Documents: